(Petauroides volans / Petauroides armillatus / Petauroides minor)

 - They do not occur in rainforests

 Generally, greater gliders are not considered social, however, males and females will share a den at the onset of breeding.
 Males usually use more den sites then females and the den sites are usually located in the centre of their home range.

 Mating occurs between March and June.
 Births occur between April and June, with only 1 young per litter.
 Greater gliders only produce 1 litter per year, and they can live up to 15 years.

-Young leaves the pouch at 3-4 months.
+Young leave the pouch at 3-4 months.
 Following this, for the next 3 months, they are either left at the nest or ride on the mother’s back except during glides.
 Young are independent at 8-10 months.

 Greater gliders feed mainly on eucalypt leaves.